-Satisfactory references are required from all applicants, and as the students live in the buildings, conformity with reasonable regulations is necessary to secure proper chaperonage.
+Satisfactory references are required from all applicants, and, in addition, a doctor's certificate of health is desired.
+This measure safeguards every student accepted by the School.
+As the students live in the buildings, conformity with reasonable regulations is necessary to secure proper chaperonage.
 Students are expected to know how to conduct themselves from principles of honor without specific rules.